mmonfils/neighborhood-lab-dsm/front-porch-manual/block-playbook.md

 ### 1. Simple Rules for Moving Forward

 * **Start With What We Have:** We do not focus on what our block lacks.
-We map out the community wealth - the tools, skills, and knowledge that are already sitting right here on our street.
+We map out the community wealth, which means the tools, skills, and knowledge that are already sitting right here on our street.
 * **Keep It Personal:** Everything happens through backyard conversations, side-door knocks, and direct neighbor-to-neighbor relationships.
 * **Zero Price Tags:** Nobody keeps a financial tab, nobody owes anyone money, and no corporate credits are tracked.
 We trade help freely because strong relationships are our actual wealth.
 * **Share the Roles:** No single person runs this block.
 We pass the coordination tasks around regularly so everyone stays involved and nobody gets weighed down with a permanent job.